IBM/iot-cloud-ai-tutorial/tutorial/2-PLATFORM.md

 ## Connect your device to IBM Watson IoT Platform

-In this section you will configure your Android phone to connect to your IoT Platform instance over MQTT using the IoTool app.
+In this section, you will configure your Android phone to connect to your IoT Platform instance over MQTT using the IoTool app.
 The MQTT communication protocol works under the *publish-subscribe* model.
 Device(s) can *publish* (send) data onto a `topic` that other device(s) can *subscribe* (listen) to.

 1. On your Android phone, open the **IoTool** app.
 1. Open the **Drawer** by clicking the **Hamburger** icon (three horizontal lines) on the top left corner and choose **Settings**.